 Investments involve risk.
 Principal loss is possible.
 Unlike mutual funds, ETFs may trade at a premium or discount to their net asset value.
 Brokerage commissions may apply and would reduce returns.
 The fund is new and has limited operating history to judge.

-Fund Risks: The Fund is classified as a non-diversified investment company.
-The Fund may invest a greater portion of its assets in the securities of a single issuer or a smaller number of issuers than if it was a diversified fund.
-To the extent that the Fund invests in other funds, a shareholder will bear two layers of asset-based expenses, which could reduce returns compared to a direct investment in the underlying funds.
+Fund Risks: The funds are classified as non-diversified investment companies.
+The Funds may invest a greater portion of their assets in the securities of a single issuer or a smaller number of issuers than if they were diversified funds.
+To the extent the Funds invest in other funds, a shareholder will bear two layers of asset-based expenses, which could reduce returns when compared to a direct investment the underlying funds.